 |Take the inventory per the last full physical count, add purchases and other direct costs, then subtract the cost of goods sold to arrive at the ending inventory.||Set a cutoff date for the period in question (e.g., the end of the financial reporting period).
 Next time the physical inventory count occurs, disregard any transactions that occurred after the cutoff date to get the full year’s inventory count.|

-Additionally, warehouses will often have damaged, obsolete or returned inventory put to the side to be processed.
+Additionally, warehouses will often have damaged, obsolete or returned inventory waiting to be processed sitting around, sometimes in random locations.
 Before your audit, deal with those items — whether it be writing them off, writing them down, repairing or reshelving them.

 Inventory Write-Offs: Definition, Steps, & FAQs: Events like spoilage, damage or obsolescence can reduce or even eliminate inventory’s value.
 When you experience these losses, write them off correctly.